 The parade represented widespread support for the new Constitution of the United States.
-The parade enthusiasm would have helped the state representatives to quickly finalise their debate because the next day, the New York State assembly ratified the Constitution.
-Similar parades were held in cities such as Baltimore, Charleston, Philadelphia and Boston.
+The parade enthusiasm would have helped the state representatives to quickly finalize their debate because the next day, the New York State assembly ratified the Constitution.
+Similar parades were held in cities such as Baltimore, Charleston, Philadelphia, and Boston.

 “The Federal Plan most solid & secure

 Americans their freedom will ensure

 and all her sons join as one social band.”

 The Pewterers worked with pewter, which is a malleable metal alloy of tin together with metals like copper or zinc.
 Silver is also sometimes used, and it has a low melting point, depending on the exact mixture of metals.
 Pewter was used in the ancient world and came into extensive use in Europe from the Middle Ages.
 Pewter items are often found in churches and were extensively used for domestic and commercial tableware such as plates and spoons and tankards.
 Mass production of pottery, porcelain, and glass products has seen pewter universally replaced in day-to-day life.